Quantum Control and General Recursion beyond the Unitary Case: Introduction

 \subsection{Context and Motivations}

-In standard models of quantum computation, quantum states are given by superpositions of classical states, and quantum processes describe the evolution of such states.
-This is the ``quantum data, classical control'' paradigm, which is known to enable a speedup in comparison to classical algorithms, e.g.,~\cite{shor,G96}.
-One step further, one can also consider the superposition of quantum processes themselves.
-This notion is refered to as \emph{coherent control} or \emph{quantum control}.
-A fundamental example of coherent control is the \emph{quantum case} process, sometimes called \emph{half quantum switch} or \emph{quantum conditional}.
-Given unitary gates $U$ and $V$, the quantum case acts on a pair of control and target qubits as follows: if the control qubit is in state $\ket{0}$, $U$ is applied to the target qubit, if the control qubit is in state $\ket{1}$, $V$ is applied to the target qubit, otherwise $U$ and $V$ are applied in a coherent superposition.
+In quantum computing, the execution flow of operations acting on quantum states is generally carried out in a fixed or classically controlled manner, based on classical information such as the classical outcomes of quantum measurements.
+This is the ``quantum data, classical control'' paradigm, which is known to enable a speedup in comparison to classical algorithms.
+One step further, one can also consider the superposition of quantum processes themselves, depending on a quantum state.
+This notion is referred to as \emph{coherent control} or \emph{quantum control}.
+A fundamental example of coherent control is the \emph{quantum case}.
 This process can be thought of as a quantum version of the classical ``\tb{if}'' statement where the two branches can run in a superposition.
+Namely, in the case of unitary evolutions, the quantum case acts on a pair of control and target qubits as follows: if the control qubit is in state $\ket{0}$, a unitary $U$ is applied to the target qubit, if the control qubit is in state $\ket{1}$, a unitary $V$ is applied to the target qubit, otherwise $U$ and $V$ are applied in a coherent superposition depending on the state of the control qubit.

-In comparison to quantum processes with fixed or classically ordered gates, models with coherent control are known to provide some advantages in computational complexity ~\cite{unitary2012,unitary2014,araujo,kristjansson_exponential} and communication tasks~\cite{ebler,grenoble_coherent_control,kristjansson}.
-For this reason, the possibility of including coherent control in quantum programming languages is attracting a great deal of interest (see, for instance, the review article~\cite{valiron}).
+In comparison to quantum processes whose execution flow is fixed or classically controlled, models with coherent control are known to provide some advantages in computational complexity~\cite{unitary2012,unitary2014,araujo,kristjansson_exponential} and communication tasks~\cite{ebler,grenoble_coherent_control,kristjansson}.
+For this reason, the possibility of including coherent control in quantum programming languages is attracting a great deal of interest (see~\cite{valiron} for an overview).